Writing a Telegram Bot to support my Alcoholism

 return activeUsers.map((user) => `- ${formatName(user)}`).join("\n");

-is an option in prisma to sort the database query result by, in this case, firstName
+orderBy is an option in prisma to sort the database query result by, in this case, firstName in ascending order.

 - Alexander Schoch